Coinage shapes: Scalloped

-This 50 dirham coin from Libya has a scalloped edge with sixteen bumps.

 Many countries have coins with scalloped (wavy) edges.
 These usually have twelve bumps (e.g. the Vanuatu 100 vatu or the Hong Kong 20 cents), but can have other numbers such as eight (the Eswatini 10 cents or the Ang Bagong Lipunan Philippine five centavo coin) or sixteen (the Libya 50 dirhams).

 Holed

 Often a round coin will have a central hole.
 In some countries this was to allow them to be strung together, while other reasons include difficulty of counterfeiting and ability for visually impaired people to distinguish them from other coins.

 A pattern United States ring nickel with an octagonal hole.

 Some coins give the impression that holes were used to save metal, though it may not be possible to prove with certainty that this was the reason for creating the holes.
 An example of such a coin with a fairly large hexagonal hole is a undated tin 1 cash coin, minted in the period 1550–1596, that circulated in the Banten Sultanate on Java and Sumatra (Indonesia).
 Also, several tin 1 pitis coins with exceptionally large round holes, of which some were made in octagonal coins, were used in Jambi Sultanate on Northern Sumatra (Indonesia).
 Due to the soft metal tin used to make these thin old coins, they can easily be bent.
 In the years 1943–1947 India produced 1 pice coins for circulation with very large holes, continued by Pakistan producing 1 pice coins of equal shape in the years 1948–1952.

 Chinese cash coins had a square hole, while many modern coins have a round hole.
-Examples include the Japan 5 yen coin and 50 yen coin, and the Denmark 1 krone coin.
+Examples include the Japan 5 yen coin and 50 yen coin, and the Danish 1, 2 and 5 krone coins.